katheich/project-1/README.md

     ```
 - everything else, i.e. walls, power-ups, player and ghosts, are simply classes assigned to these cells

-- the grid layout was planned in excel and turn into a corresponding array
+- the grid layout was planned in excel and turned into a corresponding array

   <img src="./images/screenshots/gridassignment.png" width="400" />